“The Highwayman” by Willy Nelson, Kris Kristofferson, Waylon Jennings and Johnny Cash

 —Editor, Reverse Spins

-The death of the Roman Consul Paulus at Cannae
+Roman Consul Paullus was killed at Cannae

 Before Hannibal’s greatest battle and Rome’s worst defeat in history, Cannae, he stood with his commanders overlooking a terrifying sight….
 Roman legions and cavalry that outnumbered them two-to-one.
 One of his followers, called Gisgo, a Carthaginian of equal rank with himself, told him that the numbers of the enemy were astonishing; to which Hannibal replied with a serious countenance,